-If you’re a brand marketer or eCommerce manager and you’re not yet thinking about banner display advertising for grocery retail, your competitors are going to have a massive advantage when it comes to winning on the online shelf.
+If you’re a brand marketer or eCommerce manager and you’re not yet thinking about banner display advertising for online grocery, your competitors are going to have a massive advantage when it comes to winning on the online shelf.
 Let's show how you can stop that from happening.

 In this article we’ll discuss: